BertaBescos/EmptyCities_SLAM/README.md

 [[Project]](https://bertabescos.github.io/EmptyCities/)   [[Paper]]()

-Torch implementation for learning a mapping from input images that contain dynamic objects in a city environment, such as vehicles and pedestrians, to output images which are static.
-In the example below, the top images are fed one by one into our model.
-The bottom row are the obtained results:
+Torch implementation for learning a mapping from input images that contain dynamic objects in a city environment, such as vehicles and pedestrians, to output images which are static and suitable for localization and mapping.

 <img src="imgs/CARLA.gif" width="400px" /> <img src="imgs/CITYSCAPES.gif" width="400px" />

 Empty Cities: a Dynamic-Object-Invariant Space for Visual SLAM
 [Berta Bescos](https://bertabescos.github.io/), [Cesar Cadena](http://n.ethz.ch/~cesarc/), [Jose Neira](http://webdiis.unizar.es/~neira/)

 ## Setup